I’m not your lawyer and the below is not legal advice. Note disclaimer.

 This is how we have arrived at the uneasy space that Cloudflare and others occupy: it is the will of the democratically elected Congress that companies moderate content above-and-beyond what is illegal, but Congress can not tell them exactly what content should be moderated.

-…you may safely conclude that what you are reading is flat wrong.
 This viewpoint belongs to someone who wishes to make a trendy or clever point, having just read the Wikipedia article on the subject.
-In fact, Section 230 does shield platforms from the responsibility to moderate content which is legal in the United States.
-It was expressly intended to do so.

-As with many things, the problem with Section 230 as an object of public discussion – as with gun control – is that the vast majority of people on either “side” of the discussion have absolutely no idea what they’re talking about.
-Most people clearly haven’t bothered to read it.
-Of those who have, a minority have a legal education.
-Most people have never worked with it in a professional setting, let alone invoked it on behalf of a client.
+As with many things, the problem with Section 230 as an object of public discussion – as with gun control – is that most people clearly haven’t bothered to read the rule, let alone understand it.
+Of those who have tried, a minority have a legal education.
+Of lawyers, only a small fraction of corporate technology bods and litigators will have worked with it in a professional setting.
+Still fewer will have had to grapple with it in a civil complaint.

 I have.
 I understand that Section 230 is one of the most powerful pro-freedom, pro-free markets, pro-American, anti-government overreach laws in existence.
 If Section 230 is neutered, American online life will change beyond recognition.